anna-data-analytics/bellabeat-case-study/README.md

 ![image](https://github.com/user-attachments/assets/ca3be324-1f83-4fa4-ae10-d44a18de4d13)

 Users walk the most around 1pm-3pm, 6 pm-8pm.
-Least active time was at night.
+The least active time was at night.

 4. Average sleep duration (in hours) by weekday